ruggeri/tech-notes/randos/1password.md

 ## Device Stolen?

-- They do possess your encrypted secret key, I believe.
+- Devices with 1Password installed do possess your encrypted secret key, I believe.
 - I believe it should still be hard to crack if your master password is secure and contains enough entropy.
   - In fact, I believe that the white paper suggests that the secret key is stored in the device password manager, so hopefully remains secure.
   - But it is considered "lightly obfuscated." "it should be assumed that an attacker who gains read access to the user’s disk will acquire the Secret Key."
 - They clearly say that the secret key is used to protect the vault stored on 1Password's server, if compromised.
 But if the device is compromised, it looks like security absolutely comes down to the